 Zellij – Moroccan Mosaics

 You’ll see intricate and colorful mosaics on walls and floors all over Morocco.
 To learn how they are made, we’ll visit a mosaic workshop, usually part of a ceramics factory.
 Cut from hand-made ceramic tiles and set upside down on a paper pattern, the little pieces are carefully fitted together.
 Then a slurry of cement binder is poured on top and soothed over neatly.
-When dry, the piece is turned upright to reveal the colorful patterns.
+When dry, the piece is turned upright and cleaned off to reveal the colorful patterns.
 Once you see how these intricate mosaics are constructed, you’ll start seeing them everywhere and appreciating them for their skill and craftsmanship.

 Bring Books to Donate